Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 Make Sure Flooring Has No Bumps or Cracks

 Uneven floors, damage to flooring materials, and changes in walking surfaces are common causes of falls and injuries.
 If necessary, repair, replace, or recoat the floor as soon as any problems are found.
-This protects workers who spend all day on foot.
+This protects kitchen workers who spend all day on foot.

 Require Non-Slip Footwear